 Happy Monday friends!
 We may be halfway through September, school is in session, football is back (Hallelujah!), but there are still 12 days left of SUMMER.
 While I love pumpkin as much as the next gal, I am pump(kin)-ing the breaks on all things Fall until we officially wave goodbye to Summer and all of the yummy produce that comes with it.
 Don’t worry, I do have some great Fall recipes coming, but let’s enjoy what we have while we have it, you know?
-Plus, late Summer produce is booming right now, especially the tomatoes!
+Plus, late Summer produce is booming right now, especially the tomatoes – the shining star in this tomato and burrata crostini recipe!

 I scooped up a basket of mini-heirlooms at the farmer’s market and they are still sweet as candy.
 I figured with football here, and end of season dinner parties, what better way to enjoy these little Summer gems than by adding carbs, cheese, and fresh pesto to make a beautiful and delicious appetizer!